TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

   5. File location and size: We recommend at least 20 GB for the virtual hard disk.

 After completing the last step, click the "Create" button.
-Your new virtual OS should be in the menu now.
+Your new virtual OS should now appear in the menu.
 Right click on it, and go to "Settings".
 Click on the "System" tab and then the "Processor" tab.
 Increase the Processor(s) to 2.
+If this screen prevents you from increasing processors, you likely need to [enable virtualization in your computer's BIOS/UEFI settings](https://www.google.com/search?q=enable+virtualization+windows).

 Next, go to the "Storage" tab and click the "Empty" CD icon.
-Add the Xubuntu iso file you downloaded earlier:
+Select the Xubuntu iso file you downloaded earlier.
+If you aren't sure where to find it, start by looking in your Downloads folder.

 With all that complete, click "OK" to save the changes.

 You can start the VM by right clicking on the icon in the menu and by clicking the large "Start" arrow at the top.

 When the VM starts up, you'll be asked to install Xubuntu.
-The process is very simple, and all of the default options can be left alone, including the Installation type ("Erase disk and install Ubuntu").
+All of the default options can be left alone, including the Installation type ("Erase disk and install Ubuntu").
 It may sound dangerous, but the VM can only see the "Hard Drive" of the VM.
 This is the beauty of VMs: the ability to separate the physical space of your computer across many VMs.
 While installing, be sure to take note of the password and username you chose, we will need these later.

 The rest of the installation is pretty straightforward, but if you have any questions, you can find Ubuntu's official installation guide for Ubuntu [here](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0).